Everything You Need to Know About China Plus One

 India

-India has been the talk of the town lately, gaining media attention and putting itself on the map as one of the most promising China Plus One destinations.
-The World Bank CEO even spoke out about the country recently, urging India to “cash in on the 'China plus one' opportunity”.
+India has gained media attention during the 2020s as a promising China Plus One destination.
+The World Bank CEO even spoke out about the country, urging India to “cash in on the 'China plus one' opportunity.”

-India is in a unique position, both geographically and figuratively.
-It is one of the only countries with a labor force and market size comparable to China, and boasts a strategically sound location as well.
-It also is an attractive alternative on the manufacturing front, with comparable cost-savings to China along with attractive government policies and incentives.
+As one of the only countries with a labor force and market size comparable to China, India is in a unique position to replace some of its manufacturing base.
+India also boasts a strategically sound location, and is an attractive alternative from the perspective of government policies and incentives.

-Most notably, India's successful electronics sector adds to its appeal, with the country’s electronics exports having tripled since 2018.
-In fact, J.P.
-Morgan estimates a quarter of all iPhones will be made in India by 2025.
-As a "plus one" country, India's strategic advantages, coupled with its growing economic power and market accessibility, position it as a compelling choice.
+India's growing electronics manufacturing sector also adds to its appeal: the country’s electronics exports have tripled since 2018.
+As a China Plus One country, India's strategic advantages, coupled with its growing economic power and market accessibility, position it as a compelling choice.

 Vietnam

-A recent article by the Financial Times highlights Vietnam's growing appeal for businesses aiming to reduce dependence on China, naming the country a “vital link” to supply chain.
-Its strategic geographic proximity to China, coupled with a skilled and cost-effective labor force, presents the perfect environment for companies looking for supply chain alternative.
+A 2023 article by the Financial Times highlighted Vietnam's growing appeal for businesses aiming to reduce dependence on China.
+The publication named the country a “vital link” to global supply chains.
+Its strategic geographic proximity to China, coupled with a skilled and cost-effective labor force, presents the perfect environment for companies looking for a viable supply chain alternative.

-According to the article, government data shows that Vietnam generated $22.4bn from foreign direct investment projects in 2022–that’s an increase of 13.5% over the previous year.
-And while India is honing in on electronics, Vietnam boasts rapidly growing textile and manufacturing sectors Additionally, Vietnam has made efforts to invest in its workforce education and infrastructure over the last few years, while also increasing their participation in free trade agreements.
+According to the article, government data showed that Vietnam generated $22.4bn from foreign direct investment projects in 2022.
+This represents an increase of 13.5% over the previous year.
+Two years later, in 2024, that figure ticked further upward to $25.4 billion.
+Vietnam has also been working to make strides in both workforce education and infrastructure over the last few years, while also expanding their participation in free trade agreements.

-The China Plus One strategy will play a pivotal role in shaping the landscape of where products are made.
-The shift is already happening, with many automotive and electronics companies expanding their operations to India and Vietnam–as mentioned earlier in this article–as well as Mexico.
+The China Plus One strategy will continue to play a pivotal role in shaping the landscape of where products are made.
+The shift is already happening, with many automotive and electronics companies expanding their operations to not only India and Vietnam, but other China Plus One nations like Mexico.

 The Z2Data Solution